 Internal refers to another link within the same domain name your article will be posted to.
 Some people will work in a link to another one of their previous blog posts on that same domain.

 External refers to somewhere else on the Internet.
-Examples you can consider adding a link to a site that you use as an example or a link to a definition of a term.
+Adding a link to another site that you use as an example or a link to a definition of a term.

 Although you’ve written your blog, now it’s time to ensure the readability is conducive to some of the changing AI analysis in some of today’s search engines.
 That means it’s not a direct tie to SEO but it’s a changing environment that’s involving a new relationship to search engine algorithms.
 Here is a very basic guideline.
 It’s not 100% literal for all the time.
 It’s just a short, quick guideline for an overall perception of your article’s raw interpretation for an average Internet reader.